 I was dumbfounded.
 Although I knew that many Jews do not believe in a Devil, I had never heard of a follower of Jesus Christ who reads the New Testament professing this.
-Her idea was so radical that I literally experienced a moment of self-doubt wondering whether Satan was not as firmly established a doctrine as I had always assumed?
+Her idea was so radical that I experienced a moment of self-doubt wondering whether Satan was not firmly established doctrine as I had always assumed?

 Yet when I asked her what about all the passages above, she surprised me again with her response.
 She said she questioned the validity of Job because “we do not know where he came from,” a reference to how unlike many other OT books, Job lacks a lineage for its titular figure.
 (I did not know why that mattered, but I let it go.)
-For negate the NT passages, she applied figurative interpretation.
+To negate the NT passages, she applied figurative interpretation.
 (Now this was no surprise at all after decades around Christians.)
 She suggested that perhaps Satan refers to the “evil in us all.”
 She went on to describe a theory that for the Millennial peace to happen, God would have to remove our evil impulses or nature, which is what is meant by Satan being bound in the abyss when Jesus comes (!).
-I listened, fascinated, because I had never heard someone attempt to explain away Satan from the New and Old Testament.
+I listened, fascinated because I had never heard someone attempt to explain away Satan from the New and Old Testament.
 When she was done, I marveled at how, once again, two people can read the same Bible passages and come to very different conclusions.

 God's Bizarre Handling of Satan

 Not that I can blame my friend for doubting the Devil's existence.
 Whether you think God created the Devil on purpose or he became evil later, how God has handled Satan is certainly perplexing and hard to accept.
-Consider:

 - God let a wicked, powerful and persuasive cherub near his newly created children Adam and Eve (Gen 3:1).

-- God allowed Satan not only to continue on deceiving all of Adam and Eve's children, but to have dominion over this world (Luke 4:5-7; 1Jo 5:19; 2Co 4:3-4; Rev 12:9).
+- God allowed Satan not only to continue deceiving all of Adam and Eve's children but to have dominion over this world (Luke 4:5-7; 1Jo 5:19; 2Co 4:3-4; Rev 12:9).

-- Not until Jesus returns will Satan finally be imprisoned to stop him from deceiving people (Rev 20:1-3).
+- Not until Jesus returns will Satan be imprisoned to stop him from deceiving people finally (Rev 20:1-3).

-When you look at God's past and future plan for Satan, it certainly is hard to reconcile it with a loving caring Father God that Jesus spoke of.
+Despite this, when you look at God's past and future plan for Satan, it certainly is hard to reconcile it with a loving caring Father God that Jesus spoke of.